FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 log-transformed target.
 So when we now minimize the RMSE of the log-transformed prices as we did before, we actually infer the parameter
 $\mu$ of the normal distribution, which is the expected value and also the *median*, i.e. $\operatorname {P} (\log(\mathrm{price})\leq \mu)= 0.5$.
-Applying any kind of strictly monotonic increasing transformation $\varphi$ to the price, we trivially see that
+Applying any kind of strictly monotonic increasing transformation $\varphi$ to the price, we see that
 $\operatorname {P} (\varphi(\log(\mathrm{price}))\leq \varphi(\mu)) = 0.5$ and thus the median as well as any other quantile is equivariant under the transformation $\varphi$.
 In our specific case from above, we have $\varphi(x) = \exp(x)$ and thus the result, that we are approximating the median instead of the mean, is not surprising at all from a mathematical point of view.